euruko/euruko2020.github.io/README.md

 ```
 |--site                // Everything in here will be built with hugo
+|  |--assets           // Stores all the files which need be processed by Hugo Pipes
 |  |--content          // Pages and collections - ask if you need extra pages
 |  |--data             // YAML data files with any data for use in examples
 |  |--layouts          // This is where all templates go